 What Can Businesses Expect?

 The new partnership aims to make it easier to merge and secure data, simplifying how businesses compete for and renew government contracts and grants.
-While it’s too soon to tell just how the plan will work once it’s rolled out, anything that makes it easier for small businesses to earn and grow should be considered a welcome change.

 How the Changes May Affect Vendors and Marketers

 Under the old system, some government officials revealed concern that D&B had too much control over the use and licensing of the DUNS number, often charging third parties to access data on grants and contracts.
 While the GSA stated that Ernst & Young will also have proprietary ownership right to some of the data that was stored under the DUNS system, there’s no word yet on how data rights and the cost to access information will be handled.
-Getting a SAMMI number (similar to getting a DUNS) will be free to businesses and organizations registering with the new GSA system.
+Getting a UEI (similar to getting a DUNS) will be free to businesses and organizations registering with the new GSA system.